tomaspzpeborges/Tomeo-Video-Player/README.md

 # Tomeo Video Player

+Project focused on improving a basic video player application.

-Check report for more details
+Check report for more details.